 Description

-MATERIALS: London stock brick (made by the Gas Company) on concrete foundations with Burmantoft terracotta dressings.
-Red-tiled hipped roof with gablets to the ends, containing occuli, and finials.
+Livesey Memorial Hall is a recreation hall built in 1911 by S.Y.
+Shoubridge, Engineer to the South Suburban Gas Company, for the company’s employees.
+It is constructed of London stock brick, made by the Gas Company, on concrete foundations, with Burmantoft terracotta dressings.
+The roof is red-tiled and hipped, with gablets to the ends containing occuli and finials.
 The building retains its original small-paned, clear-glazed windows.

-INTERIOR: the large hall has a raised stage at the south end with a basket-arched proscenium arch, embellished with pendentives and framed by piers with clasping pilasters.
-The coved ceiling has mouldings creating compartments; there is a classical cornice and pilasters divide the walls into bays.
-The billiard room and reading room to the right now form an open bar area.
-Some panelling survives.
+The large hall has a raised stage at the south end with a basket-arched proscenium arch, embellished with pendentives and framed by piers with clasping pilasters.
+The coved ceiling has mouldings creating compartments, a classical cornice, and pilasters dividing the walls into bays.
+The former billiard room and reading room now form an open bar area, and some panelling survives.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.